 Those are the questions that will help you step out of the cocoon of wishes and dreams, and on to the path towards making tangible, real changes in your life.

-👉🏾 Think about what you want your dream life to be.
+1. You think about what you want your dream life to be.

 Ask yourself the following questions to define your goals properly:

 Where do you want to be 1, 5, or even 10 years from now?
 Don’t think only geography and economy of your country, but more in terms of personal development and skill level.